Vinayadav2016/to-do-list-App/README.md

 ## About

 This To-Do List application showcases my ability to build scalable, user-friendly applications with React, applying modern development techniques and best practices.
-It demonstrates effective state management, routing, performance optimization, and now, admin-managed users and data persistence.
+It demonstrates effective state management, routing, performance optimization, and now, admin-managed users.

 ## Features